baroxFPTU/auto_money/NOTE.md

 1. Calculate & Show amount after divide.
 2. Tweak the amount & auto re-calc percent of other part.
 3. Responsive
+- add more options for budget.

-4. Login by Google || Facebook to save data.
+4. Login by Google || Facebook to save data.!!

 ### Advance
 1. Visualize with chart